natashasinha/OCaml/README.md

 # OCaml
-Projects and assignments for CSCI 2041 (Spring 2020) with Gopalan Nadathur
+Homeworks and Labs for CSCI 2041 (Spring 2020) with Gopalan Nadathur